laravel/docs/valet.md

     valet use php

-> {note} Valet only serves one PHP version at a time, even if you have multiple PHP versions installed.

-Valet can also get a specified PHP version from a `.valetphprc` file in the root of your project which can be read by using the `valet use` command.
+Valet can also get a specified PHP version from a `.valetphprc` file in the root of your project which can be read by using the `valet use` command on its own.
 You just need to specifiy the PHP version to use in the file:

     php@7.2

+> {note} Valet only serves one PHP version at a time, even if you have multiple PHP versions installed.

 <a name="database"></a>
 #### Database